- Download our Moving to Portugal Guide (PDF)

-While this can be a natural part of acclimatisation, it's important not to get too bogged-down in what one may perceive to be apparent positive and negatives.
+Expats moving abroad often lose themselves making comparisons between their new destination and their home country.
+While this can be a natural part of acclimatisation, it's important not to get too bogged down in what one may perceive to be apparent positives and negatives.

 That being said, some preparation for what people may deem the good, the bad and the ugly is necessary.
 Here are some pros and cons of moving to Portugal.

-The people in Portugal
+Culture in Portugal